Kaffir (racial term): Colonial period

 The word was used to describe monotheistic peoples (Nguni ethnic groups in particular) of South Africa, who were not of a Christian or of an Islamic religious background, without derogatory connotations, during the Dutch and British colonial periods until the early twentieth century.
 It appears in many historical accounts by anthropologists, missionaries and other observers, as well as in academic writings.
 For example, the Pitt Rivers Museum in Oxford originally labeled many African artifacts as "Kaffir" in origin.
 The 1911 Encyclopædia Britannica made frequent use of the term, to the extent of having an article of that title.

 The late nineteenth–early twentieth century novelist, H. Rider Haggard, frequently used the term "kaffir" in his novels of dark Africa, especially those of the great white hunter, Allan Quatermain, as a then inoffensive term for black people in the region.

 Similar non-derogatory usage can be found in the John Buchan novel Prester John from 1910.

 Apartheid-era South Africa

 During the South African general election in 1948, those who supported the establishment of an apartheid regime campaigned under the openly racist slogan "Die kaffer op sy plek" ("The kaffir in his place").

-In the case of Butana Almond Nofomela, while working as an undercover policeman during the early 1980s, Nofomela stabbed to death a Brits farmer, Lourens.
-Nofomela had only intended to rob the wealthy tiller, but Lourens confronted him with a firearm and called him kaffir.
-This enraged Nofomela, who then killed the farmer.
+During the early 1980s Butana Almond Nofomela, an assassin who worked for the Security Branch, stabbed a white farmer, Johannes Lourens, to death in Brits, North West Province.
+Nofomela claimed that he had intended to rob Lourens, but that when Lourens confronted him with a gun and called him kaffir he was enraged and killed the farmer with his knife.

-The Afrikaans term Kaffir-boetie (Kaffir brother) was also often used to describe a white person who fraternised with or sympathized with the cause of the black and Cape Coloured community.
+The Afrikaans term Kaffir-boetie (Kaffir brother) was often used to describe a white person who fraternised with or sympathized with the cause of the black community.